conradakunga/Blog/_posts/2025-07-07-disable-ssl-certificate-validation-in-net-for-specific-requests.md

 In this fashion, we can control **which** requests should have SSL certificate validation.

+The solution for the HttpHandler also works with the .NET Framework.

 You can extend this logic further for more complex conditions, perhaps by **path**.
 Or **date**.
 The world is your oyster!

 ### TLDR